 Why Drive When You Can Walk

 Local music history.
 Bill DeMain is a singer, songwriter, author and journalist who will take you deep into Nashville music history with a sense of humor during one of his mile-long Walkin’ Nashville tours.
 There’s even a potty stop at Tootsie’s Orchid Lounge.
+Prices range from $15-30.

 Call it a progressive dinner on foot as you and up to nine others graze from eatery to eatery with a tour guide who’ll give you both the abridged and unabridged version of East Nashville or Midtown.
 You’ll walk about a mile, stop in at 6-8 destinations to sample the fare, and enjoy unlimited conversation.
+You can also make reservations for a private group.

 Can’t get much more self-explanatory than this.
 This 21-and-up tour hits 4-6 downtown bars and showers you with Nashville insights along the way.
+Cost is $20 for a 2 1/2 hour romp, plus drinks.
+Private groups welcome.

 Other Forms of Party Propulsion